 Spicy Vegan Peanut Butter Tofu | Gluten Free, Healthy

 - 1 tbsp water

 - 4 cloves garlic large

 - 1 tbsp Sriracha sauce

-- Drain the tofu: place the block of tofu in a large tray, use paper towels to soak up the dripping fluid and then wrap it up in paper towels.
-Placing something heavy on top will drain out the fluid; use a heavy pot or a collection of plates and place them on top of the tofu for 15 minutes.
+- Drain tofu: Use paper towels to soak up dripping ﬂuid and wrap tofu in paper towels.
+Place tofu in tray.
+Using a heavy pot or collection of plates, place on top of tofu for 15 minutes, to drain excess ﬂuid

 - Unwrap tofu and cut into small cubes (1 inch)